IBM/iot-cloud-ai-tutorial/tutorial/3-NODERED.md

 ## Create a simple Node-RED app

-In this section you will develop a simple application using the Node-RED web IDE.
+In this section, you will develop a simple application using the Node-RED web IDE.
 The application will receive acceleration data streamed from the device via MQTT.

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 1. Click **View resources** to open your [Resource list](https://cloud.ibm.com/resources).